TomaszKandula/HotelCalifornia/README.md

     => await FMediator.Send(new GetRoomsInfoQuery());
 ```

 When we call `GetRoomsInfo` endpoint, it sends `GetRoomsInfoQuery` request with given parameters.
-The appropiate handler is `GetRoomsInfoQueryHandler`:
+The appropriate handler is `GetRoomsInfoQueryHandler`:

 ```csharp
 public class GetRoomsInfoQueryHandler : TemplateHandler<GetRoomsInfoQuery, IEnumerable<GetRoomsInfoQueryResult>>